Why People Keep Going Back To Bali

 Mie goreng.

-And obviously I had to go to Ibu Oka specifically because Anthony Bourdain went there.
+And yes, I went to Ibu Oka because Anthony Bourdain did.

-Which honestly tells you everything you need to know about me as a traveler.
+That probably tells you everything you need to know about how I choose restaurants.

 Massages.